flowcontrol12/docu/docs/04-User Guide/06-Management/05-Reports/02-Report filters.md

 ---
 description: Report filters Tab
 ---
-This menu [Dashboards->Management->**Report filters**] can be used to create a `report filter`.
+This menu [**Management>Reports>Report filters**] can be used to create a `report filter`.
 These are needed to create reports; you configure here, for example, a time filter that defines the **Time range** for the generated report, but not only that.

 :::info